-You’ll need something strong to get the stains off, but you want to avoid using Purple Power and Grease Lighting as it will destroy aluminum that your ATV frame and engine is made of.
+You’ll need something strong to get the stains off, but you want to avoid using Purple Power and Grease Lighting as it will destroy the aluminum that your ATV frame and engine is made of.

 Some guys like to Simple Green but you also need to be careful with this stuff around aluminum.

-The good news is that you can buy ATV wash/cleaner that is made to attack mud and dirt on quads.
+The good news is that you can buy an ATV wash/cleaner that is made to attack mud and dirt on quads.
 I use X-Team Spray Cleaner (Amazon Link Ad) for all my machines.
 The biggest reason is that it doesn’t require me to scrub, just spray it on and rinse off.